 Vinnell Arabia Aircraft Electrical and Avionics Repairman in United States

-Supervises, inspects and performs ACM, and ASC maintenance on aircraft electrical, avionics components.
-Performs maintenance on the electrical/avionics/armament/fire control/radar/visionics/ASE systems and components associated with the MD530 aircraft using the specific (ULLS-A-E), appropriate aircraft (MD530) Operators Manual, Maintenance Test Flight Manual, aircraft Check List Manual, and any customer or specific directives.
-Diagnoses and repairs aircraft systems and components malfunctions including solid state and transistorized devices according to the appropriate technical manuals, directives and safety procedures.
+Inspects, troubleshoots and performs maintenance on aircraft electrical, avionics, armament, fire control, radar, visionics, ASE systems and components associated with the MD530 aircraft using the current applicable technical manuals, AD's, SB's, CB's SL's or any specific directives.
+Diagnoses and repairs aircraft systems and components including solid state and transistorized devices according to the appropriate technical manuals, directives and safety procedures.
 Performs scheduled and unscheduled aircraft maintenance actions, authorized modifications and alignment of weapons components, fire control/radar units, sighting elements/visionics, ASE, electronic and mechanical devices, and instruments.
 Uses common measuring tools necessary for performing the tasks described herein, precision measuring tools and alignment fixtures.
-Handles aircraft electronics and it pertains to ammunitions, performs weapon system loading/unloading, arming and de-arming, and weapon subsystems configuration changes for all aircraft weapons and fire control systems within the scope of this contract.
 Performs aircraft systems operational checks.
 Test, troubleshoots, and repair aircraft systems test sets and diagnostic equipment.
-Assist Customer and in the requisition and maintenance of Shop and Bench stock items for repair of aircraft electrical systems, armament, ASE, , avionics, instrument, fire control, radar and visionic systems.
 Uses and performs operator maintenance on common and special tools, AGSE and PGSE.
 Prepares aircraft maintenance forms and records.
-Train Customer and personnel in the use of all applicable technical publications, tools, test equipment, and special equipment applicable to the discipline of aircraft maintenance, enabling them to become effective Electrical/Avionics Technicians.
+Assist as required training of Customer and personnel in the use of all applicable technical publications, tools, test equipment, and special equipment applicable to the discipline of Electrical/Avionics Technicians.
 Ensures that all related maintenance operations are conducted in a safe manner.

-Ensures that MD530 avionic and electrical maintenance functional activities and procedures among designated organizations are planned, coordinated, integrated, and synchronized to achieve established platform operational readiness (OR) rates IAW contractual requirements.
+Ensures that MD530 avionic and electrical maintenance functional activities and procedures are planned, coordinated, integrated, and synchronized to achieve established platform operational readiness (OR) rates IAW contractual requirements.

-Responsible for the compliance with established maintenance systems, processes, procedures and reports that provide immediate situational awareness of platform OR rates.
+Responsible for the compliance of established maintenance systems, processes, procedures and reports that provide immediate situational awareness of platform OR rates.

 Works within the maintenance quality control processes, procedures, standards.

-Reports to direct inquires, investigations, and research analysis related to aviation maintenance of MD530 and supporting maintenance activities to the Aviation Maintenance Production Control Manager.
+Reports to direct inquires, investigations, and research analysis related to aviation maintenance of MD500 series aircraft and supporting maintenance activities to the Aviation Maintenance Manager through the lead mechanic.

-Responsible for the individual avionics and electrical maintenance training, job book currency and qualifications of assigned Customer maintenance personnel.
+Responsible to assist the training department in implementing the individual general maintenance training, job book currency and qualifications of assigned Customer maintenance personnel as required.

-Coordinates activities and requirements for maintenance operations support with the Shops manager and production control Manager.
+Performs activities and requirements for maintenance operations support through the lead mechanic as required or applicable

-Coordinates through production control for daily and weekly maintenance training activities and requirements with the Institutional Training Division Manager.
+Coordinates through lead mechanic for daily and weekly maintenance training activities.

 Supports a professional development program in support of Saudization-localization.